rsofia/CustomLightingForwardPlus/README.md

 # Custom Lighting in Forward+ with Shader Graph
- How to implement custom lighting for Forward+ with ShaderGraph
+ How to implement custom lighting for the [Forward+](https://docs.unity3d.com/Packages/com.unity.render-pipelines.universal@17.0/manual/rendering/forward-plus-rendering-path.html) rendering path with ShaderGraph.
+The project is using Unity 2022.3.10f1.

 This repository expands on NedMakesGame's awesome "[Creating Custom Lighting in Unity's Shader Graph with Universal Render Pipeline ](https://nedmakesgames.medium.com/creating-custom-lighting-in-unitys-shader-graph-with-universal-render-pipeline-5ad442c27276)" tutorial.
 I've just made some tweaks to work with Additional Lights in Forward+.